NFL bubble watch: 32 veterans who could be cut before Week 1

 Safety Miles Killebrew

 The Lions drafted Tracy Walker in the third round, re-signed Tavon Wilson and have Glover Quin and either Quandre Diggs or Wilson as likely starters.
 Killebrew, meanwhile, is entering his third season and might be the fifth safety on the roster.
-He's talented and could serve a role in Patricia's defense, but there also might not be room for him, particularly since he has struggled in coverage during the practices open to the media this spring.
+He's talented and could serve a role in Matt Patricia's defense, but there also might not be room for him, particularly since he has struggled in coverage during the practices open to the media this spring.
 He still has a real chance, but unlike in prior years, there's no guarantee Killebrew will be on Detroit's 53-man roster. -- Michael Rothstein

 Green Bay Packers